cybertraining-dsc/su22-reu-385/linear-regression/linear-regression.md

-Extensive documents on Linear Regression is available at
+Extensive documents on Linear Regression are available at

 *  <https://www.w3schools.com/python/python_ml_linear_regression.asp>

 *  <https://www.youtube.com/watch?v=NUXdtN1W1FE>

-# Regression in python
+# Regression In Python

 In machine learning, linear regression is classified as supervised data.
 It is a statistical model that is used to forecast the relationship between